indiegogo/KIF-Kiwi/README.md

 SPEC_END
 ```

+Please see the [KIF](https://github.com/kif-framework/KIF) and [Kiwi](https://github.com/kiwi-bdd/Kiwi) documentation for more information on these frameworks.

+## Testing

 To begin running the example project tests, clone the repo, and open xcode workspace in the `Example` directory:
 ```bash